yhelothar/RepData_PeerAssessment1/PA1_template.md

 meanStepsDiff<-abs(meanStepsFill-meanSteps)
 medianStepsDiff<-abs(medianStepsFill-medianSteps)
 ```
 Mean steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
 Median steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
-These two have a difference of 0 and 1.1886792 from the nonfilled mean and median, respectively.
-These two differences are negligible and thus the values do not differ.
+The mean steps did not change after filling in the data.
+This is reasonable since the data filled in was the mean activity for that day so adding data points in from the mean would not shift the mean.
+The median of the filled data was slightly raised to equal the mean.

 ## Are there differences in activity patterns between weekdays and weekends?